There’s no foolproof, surefire recipe for success. Everybody’s path is different.

 This means that they do their research in order to join the ranks of companies who have consistent track records of growth for their employees—meaning they frequently promote from within—and also offer professional development opportunities as a key pillar of their culture.

-3. They Seek Suitable Bosses and Mentors
+3. They Seek Suitable Bosses and CPA Mentors

-CPA’s who are high achievers recognize the undeniable value of a solid mentor.
+CPA’s who are high achievers recognize the undeniable value of a solid CPA mentor.
 Whether professional or personal, they surround themselves with trustworthy people that they can bounce ideas off of in order to consider innovative solutions and resolve problems.

 “Having good mentors with the same career mindset as them aids in forming good relationships that in turn foster quicker growth,” adds Alex Barker, CPA, CA, and Partner at The Mason Group.

-4. They Find the Right Fit
+4. Highly Successful CPA’s Find the Right Fit

 Accountants are logical by nature.
 Needless to say, they thrive best in organizations that are also run by logical principles.
 Not every company approaches growth the same way, and career achievers know to interview an employer—just as much as they’re being interviewed themselves.